Thanas-R/thanas-r/README.md

 I am a passionate learner who believes in growing a little every day.
 I’m deeply interested in coding and problem-solving, and I enjoy the challenge of turning complex problems into simple, effective solutions.<br><br>
 While I take my work seriously, I also value creating a positive and cheerful environment.
 I believe a good laugh can go a long way in building strong, collaborative teams.<br><br>
 I strive to be honest, supportive, and dependable.
 I’m always open to taking on responsibility and stepping into leadership roles when needed.
-My focus is on contributing meaningfully to any team I’m part of and learning from every experience.<br><br>
+My focus is on contributing meaningfully to any team I’m part of and learning from every experience.<br>

 <p align="left">
-  <span style="font-size:30px; font-weight:600; vertical-align:middle;">Connect with me:</span>
   <a href="https://www.linkedin.com/in/thanasr/" style="text-decoration:none;"><img src="https://skillicons.dev/icons?i=linkedin" width="30" height="30" style="vertical-align:middle; margin-left:15px;" /></a>
   <a href="mailto:thanas5.rd@gmail.com" style="text-decoration:none;"><img src="https://skillicons.dev/icons?i=gmail" width="30" height="30" style="vertical-align:middle; margin-left:12px;" /></a>
 </p>